wady101/Embedded-System-Design-Flow-on-MicroBlaze/lab1.md

 ### Test in Hardware

-1. Setup the hardware as shown in README.md
+1. Setup the hardware as shown in [README.md](https://github.com/wady100/Embedded-System-Design-Flow-on-MicroBlaze/blob/master/README.md) according to the board you have.
 1. Select the   tab.
 If it is not visible then select Window > Show view > Other...
 1. Select Terminal>Terminal and click OK
     <p align="center">